rferl/riga-tool-quote-card/README.md

 ## Tool Frontend

-All RIGA tools are assumed to have settings.
-Some tools might be backend only services, some might come with a rendered UI.
-Both, the tool's potential backend and frontend, are consciously decoupled from the Settings component, so the UI for example doesn't have to be a Svelte component to allow maximum flexibility and integration of separately built tools.
+All RIGA tool templates are assumed to have settings.
+Some tools might be backend-only services, some might come with a rendered UI.
+Both, the tool's potential backend and frontend, are consciously decoupled from the Settings component, so any tool frontend the tool developer conceives doesn't have to be a Svelte component for example, to allow maximum flexibility and integration of separately built tools.

-However, if you're building a UI based tool you can use this repo as a development environment - it might even make sense :))
+However, if you're building a UI-based tool you can use this repo as a development environment.
+This might even make sense as your `Settings` component and tool frontend are in the same place and can be developed and previewed in the same environment.

 ### Quickstart